wesselvdv/pgbouncer/doc/usage.md

 #### SHUTDOWN

-The PgBouncer process will exit.
+The pg_ddm process will exit.

 #### RELOAD

-The PgBouncer process will reload its configuration file and update changeable settings.
+The pg_ddm process will reload its configuration file and update changeable settings.

-PgBouncer notices when a configuration file reload changes the connection parameters of a database definition.
+pg_ddm notices when a configuration file reload changes the connection parameters of a database definition.
 An existing server connection to the old destination will be closed when the server connection is next released (according to the pooling mode), and new